The Sorceress' Revolt

 Tanshi had devoted much of his life to the mastery of Daoism, and at the Shaolin Temple he could learn martial arts as well.
 If he couldn’t search for Ko Biji, he would train so that he would be strong enough to save her from her abductor.

 It was a sunny spring day when Tanshi began climbing Mt.
 Song.
 Tanshi stopped on the mountain path after a few hours, tapped his pewter staff on the ground and looked up at the mountain peaks.
 His face was covered in sweat.
-In the midst of the mountain forest greenery, he saw the pure white tower of the Shaolin Temple, so built so high that it pierced the sky.
+In the midst of the mountain forest greenery, he saw the pure white tower of the Shaolin Temple, built so high that it pierced the heavens.
 Behind it, Mt.
 Song cut jaggedly into the clear blue sky.
 The landscape was majestic and awe-inspiring: this was a fitting place for the birthplace of all martial arts.

 No comments: